fallenpegasus/openshift-smsgroup/README.md

 This repository is a quickstart for the SMSGroup application.

-It uses OpenShift Python-2.6 language cartridge, the OpenShift MongoDB-2.0 database cartridge, and requires the API credentials of a Twilio account.
+It uses the OpenShift Python-2.6 language cartridge, the OpenShift MongoDB-2.0 database cartridge, and requires the API credentials of a Twilio account.

 Quickstart